sacridini/Awesome-Geospatial/README.md

 ## Agent-based Modeling
 * [DMASON](https://github.com/isislab-unisa/dmason) - DMASON is a parallel version of the MASON library for writing and running simulations of Agent based simulation models.
 * [MASON](https://cs.gmu.edu/~eclab/projects/mason/) - MASON is a fast discrete-event multiagent simulation library core in Java, designed to be the foundation for large custom-purpose Java simulations, and also to provide more than enough functionality for many lightweight simulation needs.
 MASON contains both a model library and an optional suite of visualization tools in 2D and 3D.
-* [Mesa](https://github.com/projectmesa/mesa) - Mesa is an Apache2 licensed agent-based modeling (or ABM) framework in Python.
+* [Mesa](https://github.com/projectmesa/mesa) - Mesa is an Apache2 licensed agent-based modeling (or ABM) framework in .
 * [NetLogo](https://ccl.northwestern.edu/netlogo/) - NetLogo is a multi-agent programmable modeling environment.
 * [nlrx](https://github.com/ropensci/nlrx) - Provides tools to setup and execute NetLogo simulations from R.
 * [Repast](https://repast.github.io/) - The Repast Suite is a family of advanced, free, and open source agent-based modeling and simulation platforms.